 Determine who will carry out your estate plan

 In your will, you should specify who will have power of attorney if you die or are incapacitated.
 That person will make all financial decisions on your behalf.
-You may need to appoint a guardian for your children who are under-age.
-A health care power of attorney would make medical decisions for you if you are unable to do so.
+You may need is to choose a guardian for your children who have not reached majority.
+The lack of capability to make medical decisions for yourself would be covered by a health care power of attorney.

-Periodically, review the beneficiaries of your retirement accounts
+Routinely, check the recipients of your retirement plans.

 Make sure that all your accounts reflect how you want those investments to be disbursed, particularly in the case of a divorce or death in the family.